 What if I cannot attend an event (convention/competition), due to a previously scheduled family or school function?

 An understudy/apprentice will fill in and perform in your place.
 It is the dancers responsibility to provide his or her understudy with any and all costume items and accessories.

 Is it mandatory to stay at the host hotel for events?

 No. You are welcome to stay at home or nearby, so long as you allow adequate time for early arrival at any event.
 Staying at the host hotel has proven to be most convenient for comfort and preparedness.

 What is the average cost of a convention/competition and when am I expected to make a payment?

-Conventions alone will average a $245 fee for entry alongside competition entry fees which average about $40 per dance.
+Conventions alone will average a $275 fee for entry alongside competition entry fees which average $55 per-dance and per-dancer.
 Payments are automatically withdrawn from your credit card accounts no less than 40 days prior to each event.
-Additional company fee of $15 per-dancer will apply.
+Additional convention fee of $15 per-dancer will apply.

 Will I get a chance to perform/compete my solo, duet or trio?

 Yes.
 Convention/Competition events with a high entry limit will be selected for you to perform.
 We may select various ‘competition only’ events and dedicate them to soloists, duets and trios.
 Some group dances may be elected pending dancer availability.

 COSTS, FEES & FINANCES: